whlapinel/separate-setting-manager/progress-log.md

+## 12/25:

+Added ability to adjudicate role applications from admin page.

+need to:
+- Add ability to apply for roles in /[userID]/application.
+- Switch to tailwind css and restyle application
+- learn about catch-all routes, optional routes, route interceptors, route groups, etc.
+-

+issues: roles and pendingRoles allows duplicate entries.
+How to prevent duplicate entries?

 ## 12/23:

 Added authentication using Clerk and implemented authorization.
 Only login method is Google OAuth to keep it simple.
 Able to login using CMS account, non CMS account is blocked.

 ### need to:

-- Change 'role' column of database to text array (will need to delete all entries)  DONE
+- DONE Change 'role' column of database to text array (will need to delete all entries)
-- Refactor the authorization function to separate concerns: one main method to put in each protected page, with sub functions to check if:
+- DONE Refactor the authorization function to separate concerns: one main method to put in each protected page, with sub functions to check if:
     - a.
 DONE the user is logged in with a CMS account (true or false), another to
     - b.
 DONE check database for user (true or false), another to check if
     - c.
 DONE the user has the required role (true or false).
 - Make default value of role 'user' instead of 'teacher' DONE
 - Fix redirect to signup / signin pages
 - Warn user that they cannot delete class when there are students or test events in the class (items must be deleted first)
-- Protect all pages with authorization function.
+- DONE Protect all pages with authorization function.
 Also need to declare and assign variable requiredRole (string).
 - Learn how to use sessions (I have no idea what I'm supposed to do with session information)

 ## 12/18: